-"Despite what they have told me about you and how you pressured them into making you captain of this ship, I like you," Kessler said.
-"You don't pull any punches and you stand behind what you say.
+“Despite what they have told me about you and how you pressured them into making you captain of this ship, I like you,” Kessler said.
+“You don't pull any punches, and you stand behind what you say.
 A man of his word is a rare thing these days.
-You help people to live better lives and my mother swears by the gardening tips she gets off your web site.
-If my mother likes you you can't be as bad as everyone says."
+You help people to live better lives, and my mother swears by the gardening tips she gets off your company website.
+If my mother likes you, you can't be as bad as everyone says.”

-"I am as bad as they say," Decker replied.
-"I'm out to destroy a system that lets people starve and go homeless and forces them to struggle with all their might just to survive.
-I'm against greedy people who jack up the prices on things we need in order to live a decent life.
-I'm out to stop them from making products that breakdown after 90 day so you have to buy a new product because the cost of the parts and labor to fix the old one is more than the cost of a complete newly upgraded model.
-There was a time when we took pride in making things that could last."
+“I am as bad as they say,” Decker replied.
+“I'm out to destroy a system that lets people starve and go homeless and forces them to struggle with all their might just to survive.
+I'm against greedy people who jack up the prices on things we need to live a decent life.
+I'm out to stop them from making products that break down after 90 days, so you have to buy a new product because the cost of the parts and labor to fix the old one is more than the cost of a complete newly upgraded model.
+There was a time when we took pride in making things that could last.”